 - Miniature: Medium in size, the Mini Poodle is between 10 and 15 inches in height and weighs between 10 and 15 pounds.

 - Toy: Tiniest of the Poodles, the Toy Poodle grows to a mere 10 inches tall and only weighs four to six pounds.

-So, your adult Aussiedoodle could range in size from 10 to over 15 inches tall and weigh anywhere from 10 to 70 pounds, depending on if he is a standard, toy, or miniature Aussiedoodle.
+Your full grown Aussiedoodle could range in size from 10 to over 15 inches tall and weigh anywhere from 10 to 70 pounds, depending on if he is a standard, toy, or miniature Aussiedoodle.
 However, most breeders use a Standard Poodle, so the average weight of an adult Aussiedoodle full grown is around 40 to 70 pounds.
 You should prepare for a medium to large dog.

 The Australian Shepherd has a double-layer, waterproof coat perfect for his ranching days!
 His undercoat is thick, and his outer layer is longer on his body and a bit shorter on his face.
 The Poodle has a unique curly coat that most people love in a hybrid because it is low-shedding.
 However, it’s important to remember, we can never guarantee the type of coat an Aussiedoodle puppy will inherit.

 - Blue Merle